cketti/k-9-design/README.md

 ## K-9 Mail is a FOSS Android mail client.
-It welcomes tinkering, customizing, and adapting to anyone’s needs.
 This design celebrates the expressive nature of K-9.
+It welcomes tinkering, customizing, and adapting the app to anyone’s needs.
 Attempting to get out of the way in favor of utility, without sacrificing delight.
-It’s highly modifiable and customizable - from specific settings(now neatly organized) to signatures and modular color themes.
+It’s highly modifiable and customizable - from specific settings (now neatly organized) to signatures and modular color themes.

 --